 Most of the modern WordPress theme frameworks all support responsive design features.
 It is a matter of implementing them properly to garner the best results.

 In addition, you may want to also implement Accelerated Mobile Pages (AMP) which serves a lighter version of the content for fast loading on mobile devices.
-Use the AMP for WordPress plugin to implement this to get started.
+Research whether this is worth the effort for your website.
+If so, use the AMP for WordPress plugin to implement this to get started.

 Take your website to HTTPS

-Starting this year, Google Chrome will classify all websites without SSL encryption as unsafe and will begin indicating as such with more visual cues.
+Google Chrome now classifies all websites without SSL encryption as unsafe and indicates as such with more visual cues.
 And although not a big ranking signal, having an SSL certificate does help with your website’s visibility.

-Even if you don’t sell product on your website, having the green padlock symbol sends a message that you are concerned about your visitor’s security.
+Having the padlock symbol in the browser sends a message that you are concerned about your visitor’s security.